Skip to main content

 Parents and carers

 School hours favour 09:30 to 14:30 online slots.
-Very few clinicians offer shorter 30-minute sessions to fit your schedule, but it isn’t unheard of.
+Very few clinicians offer shorter 30-minute sessions to fit your schedule, but it is not unheard of.
 Discuss ad-hoc rescheduling rules at the outset so surprises do not derail you.
-If a child’s routine changes, switch to hybrid rather than letting it interrupt your course of therapy.
+If a child's routine changes, switch to hybrid rather than letting it interrupt your course of therapy.

 Objections: Cost, Speed and Fit